fuzziqersoftware/newserv/README.md

     * `$password <password>`: Sets the game's join password.
 To unlock the game, run `$password` with nothing after it.

 * Cheat mode commands
     * `$cheat`: Enables or disables cheat mode for the current game.
 All other cheat mode commands do nothing if cheat mode is disabled.
-This command does nothing on the proxy server - cheat commands are always available there, but are off by default.
+This command does nothing on the proxy server - cheat commands are always available there.
     * `$infhp` / `$inftp`: Enables or disables infinite HP or TP mode.
 Applies to only you.
 In infinite HP mode, one-hit KO attacks will still kill you.
     * `$warp <area-id>`: Warps yourself to the given area.
     * `$next` (game server only): Warps yourself to the next area.
     * `$swa`: Enables or disables switch assist.
 When enabled, the server will attempt to automatically unlock two-player doors in solo games if you step on both switches sequentially.
+    * `$item <data>`: Sets the next item to be dropped from an enemy or box.
+Item codes must be between 2 and 16 hex bytes; all unspecified bytes are zeroes.
+If you are on the proxy server, you must be the game leader and not using Blue Burst for this command to work.
+On the game server, this command works for all versions, and you do not have to be the game leader.

 * Configuration commands
     * `$event <event>`: Sets the current holiday event in the current lobby.
 Holiday events are documented in the "Using $event" item in the information menu.
 If you're on the proxy server, this applies to all lobbies and games you join, but only you will see the new event - other players will not.